Rakeela/dragora-notes/2022-12-03-Three-Hundred-and-Second.md

 1,204 words of progress.
 243 words over quota.
 I'm not quite satisfied.
 My writing is better at this lower pace, but I feel like I should be able to charge ahead and write the next scene, too.
 Yet I also feel thick-headed.
 I'm having trouble imagining the next scene.
 If this were November writing, I'd definitely keep going.
 Should I now?

+1,582 words of progress.
+378 more words than I had before.
+I'm tabulating them this way, because I already reported the 1,204 words earlier.

+Nanowrimo's website reports that at my current rate of output, I'll be done on December 24th.
+I want to think that I'll speed up.

 ---
 Back to [[day-post-archive]]